AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_android.md

 ### Send a thread message

 Send a thread message is similar to send a message in a chat group.
-The difference lies in the `IsThread` field, as shown in the following code sample:
+The difference lies in the `isChatThreadMessage` field, as shown in the following code sample:

 ```java
 // Calls `createTxtSendMessage` to create a text message.